 When I think about the media that shaped my life, one name towers above the rest like a Star Destroyer on the horizon: Star Wars.

-From the opening crawl of A New Hope to the philosophical complexity of The Empire Strikes Back, Star Wars didn’t just entertain me — it rewired how I see the world.
+From the opening crawl of A New Hope to the philosophical depth of The Empire Strikes Back, Star Wars didn’t just entertain me — it rewired how I see the world.
 It turned stories into symbols, sound into sensation, and film into a force for change.

 🎬 George Lucas: The Reluctant Rebel Who Changed Cinema Forever

-At the center of the Star Wars galaxy is its creator, George Lucas — a filmmaker, world-builder, and technological pioneer whose influence is impossible to overstate.
+At the center of the Star Wars galaxy is its creator: George Lucas—a filmmaker, world-builder, and technological pioneer whose influence is impossible to overstate.

-The struggle between light and dark
+The battle between light and dark

 The temptation of power